user32121/TinkersConstructToolOptimizer/README.md

 ### TODO
+advanced:
-advanced: material-tool matrix (for when a user wants a certain material for a certain part)
+-material-tool matrix (for when a user wants a certain material for a certain part)
+-list of modifier options